waditya/k8s-troubleshooting/kubectl refresher.md

 2024-11-19T17:09:06+0000 DEBUG This is a debug log that shows a log that can be ignored.
 2024-11-19T17:09:07+0000 INFO This is less important than debug log and is often used to provide context in the current task.
 ```

+## kubectl exec

+This command is similar to docker exec.
+It allows to run a command inside a running container.